Forrest Mims

-Forrest M. Mims III is an American amateur scientist, magazine columnist, and author of Getting Started in Electronics and Engineer's Mini-Notebook series of instructional books that were originally sold in Radio Shack electronics stores and are still in print.
+Forrest M. Mims III is a magazine columnist and author.
 Mims graduated from Texas A&M University in 1966 with a major in government and minors in English and history.
 He became a commissioned officer in the United States Air Force, served in Vietnam as an Air Force intelligence officer (1967), and a Development Engineer at the Air Force Weapons Laboratory (1968–70).

 Mims has no formal academic training in science, but still went on to have a successful career as a science author, researcher, lecturer and syndicated columnist.
 His series of hand-lettered and illustrated electronics books sold over 7.5 million copies and he is widely regarded as one of the world's most prolific citizen scientists.
 Mims does scientific studies in many fields using instruments he designs and makes and his scientific papers have been published in many peer-reviewed journals, often with professional scientists as co-authors.
 Much of his research deals with ecology, atmospheric science and environmental science.
 A simple instrument he developed to measure the ozone layer earned him a Rolex Award for Enterprise in 1993.
 In December 2008, Discover named Mims one of the "50 Best Brains in Science."